-Here is an example of a great project done by Kgosi Hughes (’23).
+Here is an example of a stellar project done by Kgosi Hughes (’23).

 Ready to Apply?